 Images of Myxoid Cyst (6)

-A myxoid cyst, also known as a digital mucous cyst or pseudocyst, is a growth usually occurring on the finger.
-These cysts are believed to form from deteriorated tissues.
-Myxoid cysts may be associated with osteoarthritis.
+A myxoid cyst, also known as a digital mucous cyst or pseudocyst, is a growth usually occurring on the finger or toe near a nail.
+These cysts are believed to form when the joint lining around the finger or toe joint degenerates.
+Myxoid cysts occur more frequently on the fingers than on the toes.
+They are believed to be associated with osteoarthritis, a degenerative joint disease.

 Who's At Risk?

 Myxoid cysts are most common in women and in older individuals.